Hello Friends,

 Film City Tours

-1. MUMBAI FILMCITY TOURS: This is a two-hour guided tour which includes a visit to the famous locations in Film City, namely Helipad, Lake, Court, Church, Temple, Reserve Garden, and Khandala Bridge.
+One of the best ways to explore the streets of Film City is through guided tours in the city, which are quite readily available for all.
+The details of the same are as follows:-1.
+MUMBAI FILMCITY TOURS: This is a two-hour guided tour which includes a visit to the famous locations in Film City, namely Helipad, Lake, Court, Church, Temple, Reserve Garden, and Khandala Bridge.
 You can also catch a glimpse of live shooting from the bus and take a look at the outdoor studio locations.
 This tour mainly covers the history and interesting facts about Bollywood.
 Light snacks and water are also provided to the visitors free of cost.
 Tickets for the same start at INR 599 per head.

 2. BOLLYWOOD DREAM TOURS: The Bollywood Dream Tour is a two-hour excursion of the Film City studio which mainly covers the history of Bollywood and post-production activities, giving an interesting insight into what goes into making a movie.
 Ticket prices for the same start at INR 599 per head.